area17/twill/README.md

 ```

-#### The cms-navigation configuration file
+#### Navigation

 This file manages the navigation of your admin area.
-Using the CMS UI Toolkit, the package provides 3 levels of navigation: global, primary and secondary.
+Using the CMS UI, the package provides 2 levels of navigation: global and primaryy.
 This file simply contains a nested array description of your navigation.

 Each entry is defined by multiple options.
 The simplest entry has a `title` and a `route` option which is a Laravel route name.
 A global entry can define a `primary_navigation` array that will contains more entries.
-Same thing for the `primary_navigation` entries but with `secondary_navigation`.

 Two other options are provided that are really useful in conjunction with the CRUD modules you'll create in your application: `module` and `can`. `module` is a boolean to indicate if the entry is routing to a module route.
 By default it will link to the index route of the module you used as your entry key. `can` allows you to display/hide navigation links depending on the current user and permission name you specify.